pqt-graveyard/medal-js/README.md

 ## Usage

-There are two unauthenticated functions that you may use right to receive a public or private API key.
+There are two unauthenticated functions that you may use right away to receive a public or private API key.

 ```ts
 import { generatePublicKey, generatePrivateKey } from 'medal-js';